Written and compiled by Fred Jaicks.

 To compost, gardeners simply need the proper amount of ingredients, air, surface, area, and moisture.
 They will also need to build a composting bin.
 A variety of materials can be used to construct a composting bin, including chicken wire, wood pallets, and so on.
 It is especially important for the bin to be the proper size so that it can retain moisture and heat, and so that it can aerate properly to speed decomposition.
 The ideal compost bin is between 3′ x 3′ x 3′ and 5′ x 5′ x 5′.

 The composting bin should be placed in an area of partial shade so that it can get heated without drying out the contents.
+If partial shade is unavailable, it may be worthwhile to purchase a patio umbrella with an accompanying umbrella stand to give your compost pile, and later on your plants, the needed relief.
 Once the bin is in place, you should follow these steps to compost outdoors properly:

 Can I Much Indoors?